atlassian/data-center-helm-charts/reference-infrastructure/storage/aws/SHARED_STORAGE.md

 ```

 #### 3. Update values.yaml
-Update the `localHome` `claimName` value within `values.yaml` to the name of the Persistent Volume Claim created in step 2 above
+Update the `sharedHome` `claimName` value within `values.yaml` to the name of the Persistent Volume Claim created in step 2 above

 ```yaml
 volumes: